Mariska Hargitay: Law & Order: Special Victims Unit

 Hargitay is best known for her portrayal of Olivia Benson on Law & Order: SVU.
 Benson is the longest-running character on the longest-running American primetime drama in history.

 Casting for the lead characters of NBC police procedural television drama series Law & Order: Special Victims Unit occurred in the spring of 1999.
 Dick Wolf, along with officials from NBC and Studios USA, was at the final auditions for the two leads at Rockefeller Center.
-The last round had been narrowed down to six finalists.
-For the female lead – Detective Olivia Benson – Samantha Mathis, Reiko Aylesworth, and Hargitay were being considered.
-For the male lead – Detective Elliot Stabler – the finalists were Tim Matheson, John Slattery, and Christopher Meloni.
-Meloni and Hargitay had auditioned in the final round together, and after the actors left, there was a moment of dead silence, after which Wolf blurted out, "Oh well.
+There were six finalists.
+For the female lead (Detective Olivia Benson), Samantha Mathis, Reiko Aylesworth, and Hargitay were being considered.
+For the male lead (Detective Elliot Stabler), the finalists were Tim Matheson, John Slattery, and Christopher Meloni.
+Meloni and Hargitay had auditioned in the final round together.
+After the actors left, there was a moment of dead silence, after which Wolf blurted out, "Oh well.
 There's no doubt who we should choose – Hargitay and Meloni."
 The duo, who Wolf believed had the perfect chemistry from the first time he saw them together, were his first choice.
 Garth Ancier, then head of NBC Entertainment, agreed, and the rest of the panel assembled voiced their assent.

 Hargitay trained as a rape crisis advocate to prepare for the role of Benson.
 She has portrayed Benson since 1999.
-Hargitay won an Emmy and a Golden Globe for the role.
+Hargitay has won an Emmy and a Golden Globe for her portrayal of Benson.
 She received UCLA's TFT Distinguished Alumni Award in 2011 and was honored at the school's June commencement ceremony.

-During the last months of her pregnancy in 2006, Hargitay took maternity leave from SVU, and was temporarily replaced by Connie Nielsen, who portrayed Stabler's temporary partner Dani Beck.
+During the last months of her pregnancy in 2006, Hargitay took maternity leave from SVU.
+She was temporarily replaced by Connie Nielsen, who portrayed Stabler's temporary partner Dani Beck.